veerserif/gamma-dashboard/dltx_guide.md

 ## What is DLTX?

+To drastically oversimplify: Configuration (config) files tell Anomaly what things *are* in the game - what an item is called, what properties it has, and so on.
+Script files tell Anomaly what to do about these properties and items.
+Config files always end in `.ltx`, and are fed into script files (always end in `.script`), and you can do a lot by simply editing config files without ever needing to touch a script.

 DLTX is a method for allowing Anomaly modders to alter Anomaly configuration files without directly overwriting them.
-Anomaly stores all its configs in `.ltx` files, almost always located inside the `gamedata/configs` folder.
+Anomaly stores its configs inside the `gamedata/configs` folder.
 Before DLTX, if modders wanted to edit configs, this would introduce all kinds of overwriting conflicts and the need to create manual merges.
 DLTX avoids all of this by allowing multiple modders to edit the same config files, without forcing them to overwrite each other.

 Let's use an example.
 The Kiparis' config file, `gamedata/configs/items/weapons/w_kiparis.ltx`, has a section that looks like this: